Wellness center

 Who May Be a Good Candidate for EBOO Therapy in South Tampa?

-At AgeRejuvenation, that decision is guided by a personalized review of the patient’s symptoms, health history, and overall goals.
-This helps place EBOO within a care plan that feels thoughtful, relevant, and aligned with the person’s needs.
+At AgeRejuvenation, that decision is guided by a personalized review of symptoms, health history, and overall goals.
+EBOO stands for extracorporeal blood oxygenation and ozonation, a clinician-guided therapy that filters the blood while adding controlled oxygen and ozone.
+This page explains how candidacy is decided so EBOO fits into a care plan that feels thoughtful, relevant, and aligned with your needs.

-In many cases, this therapy is considered for adults who are looking for more direct support for circulation, oxidative balance, immune resilience, and recovery capacity within a broader wellness plan.
-We use a clinician-guided, blood-based approach that involves a medical-grade circuit designed to support filtration along with controlled oxygen and ozone exposure.
-This helps us position EBOO as part of a structured, provider-led plan of care.
+Stronger candidates are generally adults seeking more direct support for circulation, oxidative balance, immune resilience, and recovery capacity inside a structured wellness plan.
+We use a clinician-guided, blood-based approach with a medical-grade circuit designed to support filtration along with controlled oxygen and ozone exposure.

 Patients With Lingering Inflammatory Stress

 Some patients describe a pattern that never fully settles down.
 They may feel physically drained, slower to recover, or stuck in a cycle where they improve for a short time and then slip back into the same symptoms.
+Long-running, low-grade inflammation is increasingly recognized as a meaningful health concern, and the American Heart Association notes that chronic inflammation is linked to serious conditions like heart disease.
 When that pattern continues, it may be worth asking whether a more advanced supportive therapy belongs in the larger care strategy.

 Patients Who Feel Recovery Has Become Inconsistent

 Others are functioning, working, and staying active, but they know their body is not keeping up the way it used to.
 Recovery may feel slower after training, long workweeks, travel, or periods of high stress.
-They are not always looking for a dramatic intervention.
-Often, they are looking for a more precise evaluation of what could be contributing to that drop in resilience.
+Persistent, unexplained fatigue is significant enough that the CDC treats chronic fatigue as a recognized medical condition deserving real clinical attention.
+People in this group are not always looking for a dramatic intervention.
+Often they want a more precise look at what could be contributing to that drop in resilience, which may overlap with patterns seen in ongoing chronic fatigue and low energy.

 Patients Already Working On Foundational Habits

+Before recommending EBOO, providers usually review your symptom history, overall recovery patterns, related health concerns, current medications, and the goals you are trying to reach.
 A recommendation should come from context, not from a trend.
-Before moving forward, providers usually look at symptom history, overall recovery patterns, related health concerns, and the goals the patient is trying to reach.
-Two people can both say they feel inflamed or run down, but the reason behind those symptoms may be very different.
+Two people can both say they feel inflamed or run down, yet the reason behind those symptoms may be very different.

-That review also helps determine whether the patient is looking for support in the right place.
-In some cases, the next step may be a closer look at metabolic issues, hormone balance, sleep quality, or another part of the picture.
-In others, the person may be an appropriate fit for EBOO therapy as part of a broader functional medicine plan.
+Oxidative balance is part of that picture too.
+The body constantly manages free radicals, and resources like MedlinePlus explain how antioxidants help offset oxidative stress in everyday cell function.
+That review helps determine whether you are looking for support in the right place.
+In some cases the next step may be a closer look at metabolic issues, hormone balance, or sleep quality.
+In others, you may be an appropriate fit for EBOO as part of a broader functional medicine plan.

-Why Patients Seeking EBOO Often Turn to Our South Tampa Office
+Why Do Patients Seeking EBOO Often Turn to Our South Tampa Office?

 For patients in the area, access and continuity can make a real difference when adding a therapy like this to a broader care plan.
 Our South Tampa office is a practical option for people coming from nearby neighborhoods such as Hyde Park or along the S Howard Ave corridor, especially when they want care that feels organized and easy to return to for follow-up.